22080331/REPORT--GROUP-9/README.md

 ![](images/newplot.png)

--The pie chart shows an overview of customers' payment habits:
+- The pie chart shows an overview of customers' payment habits:\

  + COD is the most popular method (45.6%) showing that many people still prefer to check the goods before paying.

  + Electronic payments are increasingly popular: such as UPI, Debit Cards, Credit Cards and installment payments (EMI) also account for a significant proportion, showing the growth of non-cash payment methods.

     With:

     UPI(Unified Payments Interface): 22.1%

     Debit Card: 13.5%

     Credit Card: 10.9%

     EMI(Equated Monthly Instalment): 8%

-Reasons:
+- Reasons:

-+Diversification of payment methods: Customers can choose more payment methods, meeting different needs and preferences of each person
+ + Diversification of payment methods: Customers can choose more payment methods, meeting different needs and preferences of each person

-+Revealing the development potential of electronic payments: Although COD is still dominant, the proportion of electronic payment methods is increasing, showing the trend of switching  from cash payment to non-cash payment.
+ + Revealing the development potential of electronic payments: Although COD is still dominant, the proportion of electronic payment methods is increasing, showing the trend of switching  from cash payment to non-cash payment.

-+The popularity of mobile payment applications, promotional policies, and the reliability of electronic payment systems can be factors driving the growth of these payment methods.
+ + The popularity of mobile payment applications, promotional policies, and the reliability of electronic payment systems can be factors driving the growth of these payment methods.

 # 6.CONCLUSION